Lent: March 17th

 I am greatly God's debtor, because he granted me so much grace, that through me many people would be reborn in God, and soon after confirmed, and that clergy would be ordained everywhere for them, the masses lately come to belief, whom the Lord drew from the ends of the earth, just as he once promised through his prophets: "To you shall the nations come from the ends of the earth, and shall say, Our fathers have inherited naught hut lies, worthless things in which there is no profit."
 And again: "I have set you to be a light for the Gentiles that you may bring salvation to the uttermost ends of the earth."

 - This is a good day to honor St. Patrick by trying typical Irish fare: corned beef and cabbage, soda bread, scones, stew, Shepherd's pie, potatoes in various forms and the famous beer and spirits of Ireland.
 For dessert, try making the Irish Porter Cake.
+See Catholic Cuisine for some food ideas.

 - Read the Lorica (Breastplate) of St. Patrick.
 Here is an older translation — pray it with your family after your rosary tonight.